Fractured vs. Bruised Tailbones

 A fractured tailbone usually occurs in response to trauma or direct injury.
 For young people, this means a backward fall or a car accident is usually the cause of the injury.
 Older adults may also suffer a break due to bone deficiency like osteoporosis.
 It is rare for a tailbone to be broken during childbirth, but it can occur when certain instruments and maneuvers are used in emergencies.

-The pain associated with this injury is typically very localized to the tailbone and lower back, but it may be aggravated by prolonged sitting, leaning back while sitting, prolonged standing, getting up from a seated permission, using the restroom, or sexual intercourse.
+The pain associated with this injury is typically very localized to the tailbone and lower back, but it may be aggravated by prolonged sitting, leaning back while sitting, prolonged standing, getting up from a seated position, using the restroom, or sexual intercourse.
 Pain may radiate into the legs, though that is not common.
-Other symptoms may include:
+Other damaged coccyx symptoms may include:

 Broken tailbones will require more proactive treatment and pain management.